EdenKupe/anarchysf/pages/a/TheAnimatrix.md

   Jones, Yoshiaki Kawajiri, and \t\t\tTakeshi Koike - The Animatrix\""
 ---

-American-Japanese anime anthology loosely based on the  Matrix trilogy: a compilation of nine short films, including the back story  of the original war between man and machines which led to the creation of the  Matrix.
-Surprisingly successful, and more interesting than the final two of the Matrix trilogy.
+American-Japanese anime anthology loosely based on the  <em>Matrix </em>trilogy: a compilation of nine short films, including the back story  of the original war between man and machines which led to the creation of the  Matrix.
+Surprisingly successful, and more interesting than the final two of the <em>Matrix</em> trilogy.